Izalit/ArduNet-Elegans/README.md

 * !! - Worm movement seems to currently be non-functional (maybe because of missing gap junctions?)

 Simulation:
-* !! - Add collision logic for the rest of the rocks, leaves, and stick sprites, not just the pixel where it is printed at

 * Add numbers to the simulation demarcations to show gas level and temperature readouts, indicate both goldilocks numbers and nociceptive numbers

 * Create a cycle of where the leaves fall from the tree, blink after so many ticks, then disappear and drop food; when it is eaten the cycle repeats